Dhaka Club

-The Dhaka Club (formerly spelled as Dacca Club) is the oldest recreation organisation and the largest of elite clubs in Dhaka.
+The Dhaka Club Limited (formerly spelled as Dacca Club) is the oldest recreation organisation and the largest of elite clubs in Dhaka.
 Originally it was an all-white association in British India.

 Description

 Dhaka club has been described as "an oasis of calm in a frantic city, a colonial relic with several acres of lawns, tennis courts, reading rooms."
 It has been noted that "the real old-school Dhaka wealth and political power calls this recreation club home.
 In times of ferment the city is ruled by Dhaka University; in times of peace the city is controlled by Dhaka Club."

 The club is located near Shahbag Intersection.
 It is surrounded by Dhaka University, Bangladesh National Museum, Hotel Sheraton, BIRDEM Hospital, Ramna Park and the Suhrawardy Udyan.

 The club has facilities for meetings and seminars, as well as hall rooms, guest-rooms, kitchens and dining rooms, playing courts and rooms for table tennis, billiards, cards, squash, and lawn tennis, and a swimming pool.
 The wood-paneled club house is one of the few surviving British Raj era buildings in Dhaka.
 The Dhaka Club has three clay tennis courts and two squash courts.
 In former times, indoor and outdoor games were dominant features of the club.
 At present, it gives considerable attention to cultural activities.